Skip to content

 Previous: 9.2.
 Correspondence and uncertainty principles in Quantum Physics.

-Information contained in scientific texts to be shared is usually expressed in terms of different communication formats or types of documents.
-In this section we deal with four communication formats related to a couple of communication strategies, as described in next Table 9.2.
+Information contained in scientific texts to be shared can be expressed in terms of different communication forms.
+In this section we deal with four communication forms related to a couple of communication strategies: a strategy for the organization of contents to be communicated in terms of diagrams or designs, and a strategy for the application of procedures to be communicated in terms of dialogues or discourses.
+See Table 9.2 for a description of these communication forms.

 (Table elaborated by the authors.)